RetroBW/Sprinkler-Controller/README.md

 ## Initial Configuration
 Raspberry Pi and sprinkler system control can be configured initially using the sprinkler_json_write.py program.
 You can define network credentials, the number of valves (sv's), valve names, valve groups (ie. lawn), gpio assigned and more.
 You'll find a commmented JSON format variable that can be modified as necessary.
 The raspberry pi will save any modifications to the sprinkler controller programming to sprinkler_config.json on the devices storage for persistence.

-The configuration of the upladed project is for a 8 valve system controlled by gpio outputs 0 - 7.
+The configuration of the uploaded project is for a 8 valve system controlled by gpio outputs 0 - 7.
 There are 3 valve groups defined - lawn, drip, and garden.
 All this can be modified to fit your needs by modifying sprinkler_config.json.
 Modifying and executing the sprinkler_json_write.py program provides an easy means of doing so.
 ## Operation
 ### Mode Control Webpage
 ![Alt text](assets/images/mode_control_page.png?raw=true "Mode Control")<br>